cathystanton/hackMIT22-2/README.md

 # hackMIT22 Project - MusicNotes
+Note: this project is a WIP.
+Please see **Next Steps** for our future goals!
 ## Project Vision
 Our project, MusicNotes, designs a journal app that is integrated with the Spotify API.
 Users use the app as a daily journal, searching for and listening to a song that they feel represents their current mood.
 They can then journal while listening to the song and save their response when they are done.
 Users can read their past entries and even analyze their past data.